YM Christmas Special - Party Games

 Sir Humphrey: "Expresses no firm opinion about anything at all.
 Now, is that quite clear?"

-Bernard Woolley: "Yes, well, I think that is probably what he was planning to do anyway."
+Bernard Woolley: "Yes, well, I think that is probably what he was planning to do anyway." - Jim Hacker: "Yes, well this is serious."

 Chief Whip: "Very serious."